J. Deotis Roberts: Black theology

 In the 1960s, Roberts and James H. Cone emerged as two leading figures in the black theology movement.
 Roberts challenged theologians such as Jürgen Moltmann as articulating theologies that were not relevant for black people in America.
 He also criticized the early works of Cone's, namely Black Theology and Black Power (1969), but also saw himself as mediating between Cone and Martin Luther King Jr.

+Personal life

+Roberts was married to Elizabeth Caldwell Roberts and had four children, including the popular erotic fiction author known pseudonymously as Zane.